sadjordan/Skylight/README.md

     - Improve the system of getting artist and song details; allows users to directly modify or provide the details
     - Improve the formatting of the lyrics
     - Allow users to directly add or edit lyrics for any song (may have to wait for UI)

+Bugs:
+- Not really a bug but the search service is imprecise at times, should find a replacement similar to the 'z' used in terminal.